AIBC

 Broadly Experienced Applicant (BEA) Program

-Administered by the AIBC, the Broadly Experienced Applicant (BEA) Program recognizes persons working in the profession who either have not met the usual requirements for registration through education, experience and examination, or who have done so in jurisdictions not recognized in British Columbia under a Mutual Recognition Agreement.
-Through the BEA Program the AIBC can assess for equivalency and register individuals who can demonstrate they meet admission standards through alternative qualifications.
+Administered by the AIBC, the Broadly Experienced Applicant (BEA) Program recognizes persons working in the profession who either have not met the usual requirements for registration through education, experience, and examination.
+Through the BEA Program, the AIBC can assess for equivalency and register individuals who can demonstrate they meet admission standards through alternative qualifications.

 Eligibility Criteria

-If you qualify for the Canadian Architectural Certification Board’s Broadly Experienced Foreign Architect Program (CACB BEFA) you will be directed to enroll in that program instead.
-In this case you will need to refer to that program for requirements.
+If you qualify for the Canadian Architectural Certification Board’s Broadly Experienced Foreign Architect Program (CACB BEFA), you will be directed to enrol in that program instead.

 Program Requirements

-Once enrolled in the program, a BEA applicant must successfully complete the following BEA Program requirements to the satisfaction of the Registration Board and its Qualifications Committee in order to be recommended for registration to council:
+Once enrolled in the program, a BEA applicant must successfully complete the following BEA program requirements to apply for registration as an Architect AIBC.

-1. Successfully complete the Outcomes Based Assessment against the Canadian Competency Matrix, consisting of the following components:
+1. An outcomes-based assessment against the Canadian Standard of Competency for Architects, consisting of the following components:

 • Self-assessment on the forms provided by the AIBC;

-• Oral Assessment by three qualified interviewers of the Qualifications Committee; and
+• Oral Assessment by three qualified panel members of the Qualifications Advisory Group; and

-3. Obtain and report local and current architectural work experience, consisting of six months of experience under the direct supervision of an Architect AIBC, on a project located in British Columbia within the last three years prior to submitting an application for registration.
+1. Six months of local and current architectural work experience under the Direct Supervision of an Architect, on a project located in British Columbia within the last three years prior to submitting an application for registration as an Architect.

 Program Application